quicwg/base-drafts/draft-ietf-quic-transport.md

 The semantics of the application error code carried in RESET_STREAM are defined by the application protocol.
 Only the application protocol is able to cause a stream to be terminated.
-A local instance of the application protocol uses a direct API call and a remote instance uses the STOP_SENDING frame, which triggers an automatic RESET_STREAM.
+A local instance of the application protocol uses a direct API call, and a remote instance uses the STOP_SENDING frame, which triggers an automatic RESET_STREAM.

-Application protocols SHOULD define rules for handling streams that are prematurely cancelled by either endpoint.
+Application protocols SHOULD define rules for handling streams that are prematurely canceled by either endpoint.

 # Packets and Frames {#packets-frames}